The Step Before the Baby Steps

-How about that half-marathon you’ve promised yourself you would train for?
+How about that triathlon dream you’ve promised yourself you would train for?

 What would happen if you do a Google search today for a smaller race that takes place in your own town?

 Or maybe it’s something very personal, something that you need to explore; marriage, relationships, children.
 There are answers, but they’re not “out there.”
-No, the answers you seek are already within you!
-Don’t be lulled into doing nothing simply because when you step back, the big picture is sooo big.
+No, the answers you seek are already within you.
+Don’t be lulled into doing nothing simply because when you step back, the big picture of your dream is sooo big.

 Karen Alaniz is a writer, published author and a home renovation expert now that she’s remodeled an old farmhouse by herself.
 She strives to help women who are scared it may be too late to start over after a certain age and she encourages empty-nest women to invent a new, prosperous and full life–just like she has done.
 You can read more about Karen on her Amazon Author page.